Ways to order your repeat prescription

 - Aches and pains

 They can also advise on medicine that you can buy without a prescription.
 Many pharmacies are open until late and at weekends.
 You do not need an appointment.
-Most pharmacies have a private consultation room where you can discuss issues with pharnacy staff in privacy.
+Most pharmacies have a private consultation room where you can discuss issues in private.

 Find a pharmacy near to you